rspatial/terra/README.md

 ### R-Universe

-The easiest  way to install the *development version* is to get it from r-universe like this
+The easiest way to install the *development version* on Windows or MacOS, is to get it from the [R-universe](https://r-universe.dev/organizations/) repository, like this:

 ```
 install.packages('terra', repos='https://rspatial.r-universe.dev')